Candida Martinelli's Italophile Site

 After his death, stories of his crime-fighting career were published in serial form in the papers, written by the famous reformer Reverend A. R. Pankhurst, entitled 'The Perils of Petrosino'.
 These formed the basis of a famous series of comics in Italy, that made the name of Joe Petrosino even more famous in Italy than in the U.S.

-But the most moving tribute to Joe Petrosino is, in my humble opinion, the one on The Officer Down Memorial Page, Inc site.
+Far and away the most moving tribute to Joe Petrosino is, in my humble opinion, the one on The Officer Down Memorial Page, Inc site.
 The reflections left by other officers and admirers show how one man can make a difference, and inspire others, even when his life is cut short by cowards.
 I found this simple message left by a fellow officer the most poignant:

 "Rest in peace Brother Joseph, you are a true hero and will never be forgotten."